Pacific Southwest, Region 9: Superfund

 - Environmentally Sensitive Area

-Most waste remains on-site, including more than 700,000 cubic yards in the waste management area and 50,000 cubic yards buried in the eastern side of the 11-acre area where the smelter operated.
+Most waste remains on-site, including more than 700,000 cubic yards in the waste management area and an estimated 50,000 cubic yards buried in the eastern side of the 11-acre area where the smelter operated.
 Elevated levels of aluminum, barium, beryllium, chromium, copper, lead, magnesium, and zinc are present in the wastes and in some affected soils and sediments.
 Several areas also contain elevated levels of thorium and radium.
-Waste material has moved into the underlying groundwater and sediments in a portion of the Oxnard Industrial Drain.
+Waste material has moved into the underlying groundwater and sediments in a portion of the Ormond Beach lagoon.

 Who is Involved